 The following information outlines our COVID-19 Education Plan for the 2020-2021 academic year.
 We will work closely with the Minnesota Department of Health (MDH) throughout the school year to ensure the safest possible learning environment for our students, and will keep the BSM community informed of any new developments.

-Read our complete COVID-19 Education Plan to understand the operational model and expectations of our Red Knight community for the 2020-2021 school year as the guiding principals and mitigation strategies remain in place.
+Parents may reference the COVID-19 Education Plan to understand the operational model and expectations of our Red Knight community for the 2020-2021 school year as the guiding principals and mitigation strategies remain in place.

 Frequently Asked Questions